-In this article I will go into more detail about their origins, how the milk is frothed differently and the cup size that each use.
+In this article I will go into more detail about their origins, how the milk is frothed differently and the different cup sizes that each use.

-The Difference between a Flat White and a Latte
+What is the difference between a Flat White and Latte?

 Many people have trouble understanding what the difference between a latte and a flat white is.
 This probably happens because they are visually similar.
 Another factor that adds to the confusion is the inconsistency regarding the way they are prepared.